 - Do not begin working until you receive the new I-20 with CPT authorization from the international student advisor

 The international student advisor will review CPT application materials.
-If eligibility is established, the advisor will issue a new I-20 listing on page 3 the CPT start and end dates, in addition to the employer name and address.
+If eligibility is established, the advisor will issue a new I-20 listing the CPT authorization and start and end dates, in addition to the employer name and address.

 Hours and Restrictions

 - Part-time CPT is authorized for up to 20 hours per week

 - Full-time CPT is authorized for 20 hours per week or more (anything beyond 20 hours per week is permissible)

 CPT is authorized to correspond with St. Thomas University’s academic calendar

 Note: If you engage in full-time authorized CPT for a period of 12 months or more, you will not be eligible for Optional Practical Training.

 Changes and Extensions

 CPT is approved for a specific employer, place of employment, and time period.
 Consult with the international student advisor prior to a change of employer or extension of training period.
 Any change to your current period of CPT must be requested at least two weeks in advance.